jgonfsbl/nomad-consul-vault_on_aws/README.md

 To create a new EC2 instance, the setup is described in the implementation detail document in folder [EC2](ec2/readme.md).

-> [!WARNING]
-> The ideal scenario with/without IaC is to use a Launch Template to avoid misconfigurations.
+Please note that the ideal scenario, with/without IaC, is to use a Launch Template to avoid misconfigurations and improve personalization.
 </details>